-I proudly serve on both the Education Finance and Education Policy Committees in the House.
-As a mother with two children in public schools, ensuring equal access to quality public education is my top priority.
-My son Brennan is named for Supreme Court Justice William J. Brennan, Jr. who believed that equal access to education was critical in ensuring that children grow to exercise their rights as citizens to achieve the American Dream.
+I proudly serve on the Education Policy Committees in the House.
+As a mother with two children in public schools, ensuring equal access to quality public education is one of my top priorities.
+(My son is even named for a Supreme Court Justice who wrote that equal access to education was critical in ensuring that children grow to exercise their rights as citizens to achieve the American Dream.)

 Enacting Universal Health Care

 All families need access to affordable health care.
-At certain times in my life, I have been unable to afford the life-saving asthma medication that I need, and I believe that no one should have to choose between paying their rent, buying food for their children, and getting the medical care they need.
+At times in my life, I have been unable to afford the life-saving asthma medication that I need, and it is unacceptable that anyone should have to choose between paying their rent, buying food for their children, and getting the medical care they need.

 I support comprehensive and affordable health care for all Minnesotans.
 In the legislature, I fight for policies that ensure universal health care coverage, control prescription drug costs, prevent surprise medical bills, establish programs to give children a healthy start in life, and support health services for refugees, people experiencing homelessness, and those with mental illnesses.

-COVID-19 has starkly exposed the vast inequalities in our health care system.
-No one should die because of their lack of insurance.
-But tragically, that is already happening–a 17-year-old boy in Los Angeles County died after he was denied treatment at an urgent care clinic because he lacked insurance.
-During the pandemic and afterward, we must ensure that everyone, including our most vulnerable, are assured of access to the health care they need.
+COVID-19 has starkly exposed the vast inequalities in our health care system from patient care to staffing.
+In this, one of the wealthiest countries in the world, it is unacceptable that patience die because of lack of or insufficient insurance, but tragically, that is the reality of our current healthcare system.
+Here in the aftermath of the pandemic, it is vital to ensure everyone, including our most vulnerable, are assured of access to the health care they need.

 Ensuring Economic Security for All

 Everyone has a right to a life of dignity and security.
-As we emerge from the pandemic, Minnesotans are concerned about being able to support their families and protect their financial futures.
-As a small business owner, I understand the economic pressures that families are facing.
-I believe that all Minnesotans deserve a living wage, and as a working mom, I support access to affordable child care, paid family leave, and paid sick time.
-I recognize the critical history of unions in establishing and protecting workers’ rights, and I am a strong supporter of workers’ right to organize and to bargain collectively.
-Our economy is strong, diverse, and innovative, and we can make that economy work for all Minnesotans, not just the 1%.
+As we continue to experience high inflation, Minnesotans are concerned about being able to support their families and protect their financial futures.
+As a small business owner, I understand the relationship between business decisions and the economic pressures families are facing.
+I believe all Minnesotans deserve a living wage, and as a working mom, I know we need to better support access to affordable child care, paid family leave, and paid sick time.
+These are all measures I fought for during this year’s session, and I’m proud to say that we delivered on every single one.